krynju/dtable_benchmarks/blogpost.md

 # Implementation details

-As already mentioned the `DTable` is mainly built on top of `Dagger` and `Tables.jl`.
+The `DTable` is built on top of `Dagger` and `Tables.jl` and currently resides within the `Dagger.jl` package.
 That means it can run in any environment `Dagger` is capable of running in.
-You should be able to use the `DTable` on your local machine in a threaded environment, on a bigger machine with many workers and threads or even on multiple machines and have the workers communicate over the network.
+You should be able to use the `DTable` effectively on your local machine in a threaded environment, on a bigger machine with many workers and threads or have the workflow spread around multiple machines and workers in your cluster.

 The `DTable` uses the new `EagerAPI` in `Dagger`, which means all the parallelized calls are done using `Dagger.spawn`.
-Memory is managed by `Dagger` as well through the usage of `MemPool.jl`.
+Memory is managed by `Dagger` through the usage of `MemPool.jl`.
-Upgrades to either in the future will hopefully yield performance improvements for the `DTable`.
+Upgrades to the related projects in the future will hopefully yield performance and functionality improvements for the `DTable`.

-Due to the dependency of the `DTable` on these projects the `DTable` itself can focus on delivering `Tables.jl` compatible algorithms and interfaces to solve the problems that users want to solve with it.
+Because of the dependencies of the `DTable` on other projects its focus is completely on delivering `Tables.jl` compatible algorithms and interfaces to address the growing needs for processing big tabular data.

-Because of that approach we hope that the `Tables.jl` interface will grow to include an even wider range of functionality and other packages will be able to use these interfaces effectively.
+We hope that the `Tables.jl` interface will grow to include an even wider range of functionality while still providing great intercompatibility with other Julia packages.

 For more details please visit the [Dagger documentation](https://juliaparallel.github.io/Dagger.jl/dev/) page.

 # How can I use it?

-The `DTable` is already available within the `Dagger` package, so you can go ahead and try it out!
+The `DTable` has successfully passed the proof of concept stage and is currently under active development as a part of the `Dagger.jl` package.

+Functionality presented as part of this blogpost is generally available as of today.
+We highly encourage everyone to have a look at the documentation and to try out the examples included!
+Due to the fact that the `DTable` is still in early development it's very much possible to provide feedback and affect the future design decisions.

+However, there are some pending PRs that haven't been merged into Julia yet that improve the thread safety of `Distributed`, which directly affects `Dagger.jl`.
+User experience may be interrupted when extensively using the `DTable` in a threaded or mixed environment by occasional hangs or crashes.

-However, we're hoping to include all the necessary Julia fixes that make the full experience complete and issue-free for the upcoming 1.7 release.
+We hope to include all the necessary fixes in the upcoming Julia 1.7 release.
-As of right now the PRs necessary in order to have the `DTable` and `Dagger` working without any major issues in a threaded and mixed environment have not yet been merged into master, but we'll update the blogpost once the situation changes!